google/fiddle/docs/flags_code_lab.md

 1.  **Business logic**: a Python library (or a few!) containing pure Python code (no Fiddle dependency).
 2.  **Fiddle Configs**: a Python file (module) defining one or more "base configurations", and zero or more "fiddlers".
+It may also define zero or more "sweeps", which describe collections of multiple related configs to launch together, for example a scan over hyperparameters of an ML model.
 3.  **Main**: A module that makes a Fiddle Config from the command line, calls `fdl.build`, and then calls into the instantiated business logic (e.g. a training loop).